Full Share examples from our 2020 season

 We send weekly emails out to all our members with recipes for any new or odd veggies and old beloved ones too.
 The email gives farm updates, tells you what produce you will receive in a given week and a reminder about pick up.
 It will be labeled with which week we are on to keep you updated as to how many pick ups are remaining for the season as well.
 You can also join our facebook group to swap recipes and chat with other CSA members along with farm owners for tips and tricks.

-The 2020 season runs 20 weeks.
+The 2022 season will run 20 weeks.
 We are focusing on the best quality and attention to those who become part of our farm family through our CSA!
 The season runs May 30- October 3.

 Cost for 20 weeks: